-Kareem Farah is the subject of this month’s Education Innovator Spotlight.
-It took a move from Hawaii to Washington, D.C. for him to realize that he wasn’t meeting the needs of his students.
-Now the executive director of the Modern Classrooms Project, Kareem introduces self-paced learning to schools across Washington, D.C. and Northern Virginia:
+It took a move from Hawaii to Washington, D.C. for Kareem Farah to realize that he wasn’t meeting the needs of his students.
+Now the executive director of the Modern Classrooms Project, Kareem introduces self-paced learning to schools across the United States.

 I thought I was running an efficient and effective classroom.
 And the reason I thought so is because I was able to cultivate positive relationships with students.